shamirlabs/ethereum-package/README.md

   # Whether to use a separate validator client attached to the CL client.
   # Defaults to false for clients that can run both in one process (Teku, Nimbus)
   use_separate_vc: false

+  # Wether the remote signer should be used
+  # Defaults to false
+  w3s_enabled: false

 # VC (Validator Client) Specific flags
   # The type of validator client that should be used